zdoom-docs/stable/glossary/Concepts.md

 | `SUF_OVERLAY` | `overlay` |
 | `SUF_WEAPON`  | `weapon`  |

+The effect of this is described in the Methods section.

 ## Object Scoping

 Most objects are subject to object scoping, which restricts the way data can be